 If you, miraculously, can’t find an appropriate theme among Shopify’s ones - upload your own, that’s allowed.

 As for the Bigcommerce vs Shopify comparison - carts used to be back-to-back competitors, until Bigcommerce raised its prices.
 Now, the cart appears to be aiming at the richer, enterprise clients than at e-Commerce beginners.

-In terms of ease of use, the platform is great - polished and intuitive.
-When you login to admin panel, it shows you what there’s to do to get your store running: Add Products, Set Up Shipping etc. Similarly to Shopify, it provides modules for customization, accepting credit cards etc. This is helpful and interesting, especially to someone inexperienced.
+The platform is great - polished and intuitive.
+When you log in to the admin panel, it shows you what there’s to do to get your store running: Add Products, Set Up Shipping, etc. Similarly to Shopify, it provides modules for customization, accepting credit cards, etc. This is helpful and interesting, especially for someone inexperienced.

-Functionality o of Bigcommerce is a bit more difficult to master than Shopify’s functions.
+It is a bit more difficult to master BigCommerce than Shopify.
 But it is just as (or even more in some instances) advanced.
 The cart provides lots of great tools out of the box, whereas Shopify requires installation of additional modules to expand the basic, starting functionality.

 Platform’s marketing and SEO tools are worth attention.
 Title tags, descriptions and keywords to each product, custom URLs, ability to modify robot.txt, make your own 301 redirects and much much more - are all at your disposal.

 When it comes to promotion Bigcommerce stands out big time.
 Regarding other features - they are as robust as the ones on Shopify, just a little harder to manage.